Overview

 The National Security Presidential Memo-33 (NSPM-33) Implementation Guidance issued in January 2022 addressed standardization of disclosure requirements by federal agencies, including clarity regarding who discloses what, relevant limitations and exclusions; disclosure process (e.g., updates, corrections, certification, and provision of supporting documentation); and expected degree of cross agency uniformity.

-The National Science and Technology Council (NSTC) Research Security Subcommittee has worked to develop consistent disclosure requirements for use by senior personnel, as well as to develop proposed common disclosure forms for the Biographical Sketch and Current and Pending (Other) Support sections of an application for Federal research and development (R&D) grants or cooperative agreements.
+The National Science and Technology Council (NSTC) Research Security Subcommittee worked to develop consistent disclosure requirements for use by senior/key personnel, as well as to develop proposed common disclosure forms for the Biographical Sketch and Current and Pending (Other) Support sections of an application for Federal research and development (R&D) grants or cooperative agreements.
+The National Science Foundation (NSF) was designated as the steward for these forms, finalizing them in late 2023 to ensure cross-agency uniformity.

 Common Disclosure Forms